zamalali/langchain-code/README.md

 -   **`grep`**: Search for regex patterns within files.
 -   **`run_cmd`**: Execute shell commands, requiring user confirmation by default.
 -   **`process_multimodal`**: Process text and images, enabling visual understanding.
+-   **`write_todos`**: Create and manage a todo list for the Deep Agent.
 -   **MCP Tools**: A suite of tools for interacting with version control, web search, and more.

+#### MCP Tools

+MCP (Multi-Server MCP Client) tools are dynamically loaded from a `mcp.json` configuration file.
+This allows you to extend the agent's capabilities by connecting it to other servers and services.
+The configuration file can be placed in the `.langcode` directory in your project's root or your home directory.

 #### `deepagent` CLI Modes